FEDERAL DIRECT PARENT (PLUS) LOANS

 How will I receive my PLUS loan funds?

 PLUS funds are not available prior to the quarter.
 If the PLUS Loan request covers two or more quarters, the loan disbursements will be divided equally among the requested quarters.
 If the loan covers only one quarter, it will be disbursed in two payments.
 The first half will be disbursed at the start of the quarter and the remaining half will be disbursed after the midpoint of the quarter.
 If the midpoint has passed, the full loan will be disbursed.

 Funds received by Green River would first be applied to the student’s account to pay off any remaining tuition and fees owed by the student.
 Any remaining balance would be ordered payable to the student or to the parent, depending on the selection made by the parent on the Direct PLUS for Parents Worksheet.

 If the student is receiving the remainder of the PLUS funds, the student will receive the funds via the refund preference they choose through BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For more information about BankMobile Disbursements, visit this link: https://bankmobiledisbursements.com/how-it-works/.

 Entrance counseling is not required for a student to receive Parent PLUS Loan funds.

 The proceeds of the PLUS loan must be used for authorized educational expenses for the student.
-Any PLUS loan proceeds received must be repaid for any period that the student is not attending classes taking a minimum of six (6) eligible credits.

 Can I transfer a Direct PLUS Loan to my child so that it becomes my child’s responsibility?